fireblocks/change-authorities/README.md

 - TypeScript
 - Fireblocks account with API credentials
 - Solana Beach API key
-- Two Fireblocks Vault accounts (source and destination)
+- Two Fireblocks Vault accounts (existing authority and new authority)

 Fireblocks Workspace Configuration:
 1. Make sure that RAW signing is enabled in your workspace